bobtian19/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

->> I have *Python 2.7.11 :: Anaconda 2.1.0 (x86_64)* already installed for previous projects.
+>> I have *Python 2.7.11 :: Anaconda 2.1.0 (x86_64)* already installed on my Mac for previous works.
 I was not aware of a new version, but I will look up the differences.

 ###Q2.
 Which Python Version Installed